 Corrigin is a popular stopover when visiting Hyden’s Wave Rock and the seasonal wildflowers of the area.
-Located three and a half hours’ drive east of Perth, it is a very attractive, tidy Wheatbelt town.
+Located two and a half hours’ drive south-east of Perth, it is a very attractive, tidy Wheatbelt town.

 Tour the surrounding countryside during wildflower season to see vibrant colours stretching to the horizon.

-Accommodation includes a motel, B&B and caravan park.
+Accommodation includes a motel, B&B, farmstay and caravan park.

 For more information about Corrigin accommodation and attractions, visit the Shire's website www.corrigin.wa.gov.au.